Royal Colonial Boundary of 1665

 The Royal Colonial Boundary of 1665 marked the border between the Colony of Virginia and the Province of Carolina from the Atlantic Ocean westward across North America.
-The line follows the parallel 36°30′ north latitude that later became a boundary for several U.S. states as far west as the Oklahoma Panhandle, and also came to be associated with the Missouri Compromise of 1820.
+In addition, the English colony extended their boundaries to contain New Plymouth and Massachusetts.
+The line follows the parallel 36°30′ north latitude that later became a boundary for several US states as far west as the Oklahoma Panhandle, and also came to be associated with the Missouri Compromise of 1820.

 It was a brainchild of King Charles II of England, and was intended to stretch from the Atlantic to the Pacific Ocean.
+Relating to King Charles II, New Plymouth and Massachusetts joined to form one government, but Rhode Island had a separate government started by a charter from King Charles II.
 The line was selected as a small adjustment to the 36 degree southern border of Virginia colony in the creation of the Province of Carolina.
 By 1819 it was surveyed as far west as the Mississippi River near New Madrid, Missouri, where it created the Kentucky Bend.

 It is a historic civil engineering landmark, as designated by the American Society of Civil Engineers.
-It would later to be said of the project:
+It would later be said of the project:

 The boundary Charles II envisioned was one of the most grandiose in history.
 To decree an imaginary geographic straight line, 3,000 miles long, as a boundary across an unknown continent that he didn't even own was the height of royal pomposity.

 The survey was done in five stages, using cadastral and geodetic surveying, being one of the first attempts to mark a boundary so long that it had to be concerned with the curvature of the Earth.

 A major aberration in the line occurs south of Damascus, Virginia due to the surveyor, Peter Jefferson (father of Thomas Jefferson), continually edging north of the proper latitude.
 There are three theories about this: